 A gold detailed kimono, an assortment of Japanese pottery, and paper lanterns in Japan Center Mall

 One of my favorite shops is Daikoku which is full of gorgeous Japanese ceramics such as plate sets and drink ware.
 I love my beautiful sake set very similar to this one that I purchased there some time ago.
 Asakichi Antique Arts has a broader array of traditional wares including some beautiful textiles and kimonos.
 Kohshi: Master of Scents is a small store full of amazing incense, candles and decorative figurines.
 Nippon-ya is where you can find Japanese confectionery and sweets.
-Not located in the mall, I’d be remiss to not mention Paper Tree at 1743 Buchanan Street: a fantastic store dedicated to Origami art.
+Outside of the mall, don’t forget to swing by Paper Tree: a fantastic store dedicated to Origami art.
 That’s just a short list of some of my favorite stores in Japantown.
 There are many more and one could easily spend hours browsing and shopping.

 Ramen in Japantown